patriciavalentine/PHONE-SALES-DATA-ANALYSIS/README.md

 # 📊 PHONE SALES DATA ANALYSIS
 This project is a comprehensive analysis of phone sales data aimed at uncovering insights into sales patterns, pricing, and customer preferences.
-The analysis was conducted using Python in Jupyter Notebooks, leveraging powerful libraries such as Pandas, Seaborn, and Matplotlib for data manipulation and visualization.
+The analysis was conducted using Python in Jupyter Notebooks, leveraging powerful libraries such as Pandas, NumPy, Seaborn, and Matplotlib for data manipulation and visualization.

 ## Project Overview
 The project focuses on analyzing various aspects of phone sales, including brand performance, model popularity, pricing trends, and the impact of discounts.